stevengcooper/menu_app/README.md

 # Menu App
-It is a flashy website that calculates nothing.

-The workflow moves as the user required.
+It is a page for a cafe/restaurant.
+It allows the user to update three courses for the restaurant.